JackKCWong/vichat/README.md

 tell me a joke about Golang
 ^D
 # or output to terminal directly
-vichat chat -o tell me a joke about Vim
+vichat chat -r tell me a joke about Vim

 # or just simply
 vichat tell me a joke about Vim